 The aims and objectives of ACW Inc. are to:

 Unite Christian women from Churches and Christian communities that confess the Lord Jesus Christ as God and Saviour, and to commit themselves to the one triune God – being Father, Son and Holy Spirit;

 Promote co-operation, understanding and reconciliation between men and women in Church, family and society;

 Help Christian women to take a more effective place in the total life and mission of the Church; and

 Encourage fellowship, service and understanding nationally and internationally.

 The Fellowship of The Least Coin, a global movement of prayer for peace, justice and reconciliation;

-And is responsible for the Winifred Kiek Scholarship Fund, which enables women to do further study in an area that will better equip them for service in the church and community;
+The Winifred Kiek Memorial Scholarship , which enables women to do further study in an area that will better equip them for service in the church and community;

 And encourages the observance of the World Day of Prayer

 And participates in the Asian Church Women’s Conference through an Australian representative on the General Committee (See http://www.acwc-women.org/);